Unless you’re the adventurous type, it’s a good idea to familiarize yourself with Mountain Line routes and schedules before your first trip.

 In order to keep a few of our more popular routes on time, they have been made into Express Routes.
 If a route is an express route it will be noted on the front of the schedule.
 You can only catch or depart the bus at designated stops on these routes.

-The Orange Line hubs at the downtown depot.
+The Orange Line hubs at the Westover terminal.
 There, riders can transfer to other routes that service other areas of Morgantown and Monongalia County.
 We’ll talk more about transfers in a moment.

 The Orange Line provides service six days a week, and several times throughout the day.
 However, evening and weekend service may be limited, so be sure to double check if you plan to travel during those those time.